Takht (music)

 The melody instruments may play heterophonically in octaves or perform solos.
 Instrumental forms include bashraf, sama'i, tahmilah, and dulab.
 The ensemble may be joined by a male or female vocalist and a group of four to six singers who provide the refrain sections.
 Vocal genres performed include dawr, muwashshah, layali, ma'luf, qasidah, and mawwal.

-While the takht typically comprised between two and five musicians, a similar, but larger ensemble (numbering eight or more) is called a firqa in Arabic.
+While the takht typically comprises between two and five musicians, a similar, but larger ensemble (numbering eight or more) is called a firqa in Arabic.